James Matheson

-Sir James Nicolas Sutherland Matheson, 1st Baronet, FRS (17 November 1796 – 31 December 1878), was a Scottish Tai-Pan.
+Sir James Nicolas Sutherland Matheson, 1st Baronet, FRS (17 November 1796 – 31 December 1878), was a Scottish opium trader and taipan.
 Born in Shiness, Lairg, Sutherland, Scotland, he was the son of Captain Donald Matheson.
 He attended Edinburgh's Royal High School and the University of Edinburgh.
 He and William Jardine went on to co-found the Hong Kong-based trading conglomerate Jardine Matheson & Co. that became today's Jardine Matheson Holdings.

 China and Hong Kong

 After leaving university, Matheson spent two years in a London agency house before departing for Calcutta, India and a position in his uncle's trading firm, Mackintosh & Co.

 In 1807, Matheson was entrusted by his uncle with a letter to be delivered to the captain of a soon-to-depart British vessel.
 He forgot to deliver the missive and the vessel sailed without it.
 Incensed at his nephew's negligence, the uncle suggested that young James might be better off back in Britain.
 He took his uncle at his word and went to engage a passage back home.
 However, a chance encounter with an old sea captain instead led to Matheson departing for Canton (Guangzhou).

 Matheson first met William Jardine in Bombay in 1820.
 The two men later formed a partnership which also included Hollingworth Magniac and Daniel Beale.
-At first the new firm dealt only with trade between Canton, Bombay and Calcutta, at that time called the "country trade" but later extended their business to London.
+At first, the new firm dealt only with trade between Canton, Bombay and Calcutta, at that time called the "country trade" but later extended their business to London.

 In 1827 Alexander Matheson lent James a small hand press for the printing of the Canton Register which James founded as the first English language news sheet in China, which was edited by William Wightman Wood, an American from Philadelphia who would later work for rival trading house Russell & Co.

 On 1 July 1832, Jardine, Matheson and Company, a partnership, between William Jardine, James Matheson as senior partners, and Hollingworth Magniac, Alexander Matheson, Jardine's nephew Andrew Johnstone, Matheson's nephew Hugh Matheson, John Abel Smith, and Henry Wright, as the first partners was formed in Canton, and took the Chinese name 'Ewo' (怡和 "Yee-Wo" Literally Happy Harmony).
 The name was taken from the earlier Ewo Hong founded by Howqua which had an honest and upright reputation.